djw3/datasciencecoursera/GettingCleaningData/CodeBook.md

-	tidyDDply	Takes tidyGathered and summarizes the data on columns "subject" "activity" and "column" and puts the mean value in new column called "calcmean"  Result: 11880 rows, 4 columns tidySeparated	Takes tidyDDply and separates (by the dash character) the three parts of "column" into "measurement" "statistic" and "dimension"  Result: 11880 columns, 6 rows tidySpread	Takes tidySeparated and moves all the activities to individual columns for easier reading.
+	tidyDDply	Takes tidyGathered and summarizes the data on columns "subject" "activity" and "column" and puts the mean value in new column called "calcmean"  Result: 11880 rows, 4 columns tidySeparated	Takes tidyDDply and separates (by the dash character) the three parts of "column" into "measurement" "statistic" and "dimension"  Result: 11880 rows, 6 columns

-			Result: 1980 rows, 10 columns
-	tidyFinal	Takes tidySpread and keeps the half of the data where statistic = "mean".
-Result: 990 rows, 10 columns.
+	tidyFinal	Takes tidySeparated and keeps the half of the data where statistic = "mean".
+Result: 5940 rows, 6 columns.